eclipse-archived/codewind-docs/docs/_blog/2020-04-16-working-with-private-registries.md

 So what happened?
 Well it's true I had configured everything correctly on my system to pull from the private registry.
 However, that's just for my local environment.
 When Codewind builds the project into a Docker image, the Docker build does not have access to the same configuration.
 This can be easily remedied by adding a [reference](referencing-files.html) to the `~/.npmrc` file into my project--using a reference keeps sensitive information out of my project where it may get accidentally committed to source control.
 After adding the reference, my project built successfully and it shows the updated message:

-*Hello there, general Kenobi, this is codewind saying hi and thanks for using me* {:style="margin: 30px; text-align: center;"}
+*Hello there, General Kenobi, this is Codewind saying hi and thanks for using me* {:style="margin: 30px; text-align: center;"}

 Much better.